kicking impostor syndrome to the curb

 This is classic impostor syndrome behavior, affecting men and women alike.
 You’ll often experience this when instead of celebrating your achievements, you feel like any moment you’ll be exposed as a fraud.
 This is not the case.
 You are not a fraud.

-In these situations, remind yourself that the value you provide to your fans is being who you are… in all ways… every day.
+In these situations, remind yourself that the value you provide is being who you are… in all ways… every day.
 Even if thousands of other bands play the same exact venues as you, your shows will be completely different.
 And that is not something anyone else can copy (at least not well).

 Your audience decides what’s valuable to them.
 Don’t take that away by not showing up!
 Once you accept that your special sauce is exactly what your peeps need, you’ll stop wondering “why you?” and will start saying “Hell yeah… me!”